bastijnv/hsdp-ade-demo/articles/beta.md

 ## Testing the system
 > As in [Alpha](alpha.html), to be able to run the commands below we expect you have [cURL](https://curl.haxx.se/) and
 > [jq](https://stedolan.github.io/jq/) at your disposal.
+In addition, the Postman collection is available
-You can replace these with any other tools
+> [here](https://www.getpostman.com/collections/d02c8552ea9a65432a10).
+You can replace these with any other
-> with similar functionality if you know what you are doing.
-In addition, the Postman collection is available and traced
+> tools with similar functionality if you know what you are doing.
-> here.

-You can start all services as explained in the [previous](alpha.html) article.
-In addition you have to run RabbitMQ locally for Hystrix to work.
+You have to run RabbitMQ locally for Hystrix to work.
 If you do not have RabbitMQ installed you can download it [here](https://www.rabbitmq.com/download.html).
 Follow the instructions and return here when RabbitMQ is running.

 >MacOSX users should really use *homebrew* to install.